-Modern organizations are one successful hack away from loss of reputation and revenue.
-In this class, John will outline the vital role of cybersecurity in today's business world and the key concepts you'll refer to throughout the course.
+John will kick off your learning by outlining the vital role of cybersecurity in today's business world and the key concepts you'll refer to throughout the course.

-Assignment #01: Research a major cyber incident that occured in the last 5 years and identify how the incident was disruptive.
+Assignment #01: Research a major cyber incident that occurred in the last 5 years and identify how the incident was disruptive.

 Assignment #03: You will receive a case of a real attack on a company.
 Which Att&ck category do you think it falls under?

 Hackers can have many different goals behind an attack.
-In this class, you'll learn how to identify the "opportunities" for hackers at your company and security concepts that will be most relevant.
-Then, John will demo some common security tools in class.
+You'll learn how to identify the "opportunities" for hackers at your company and prevent them with a few key tools.

 So, your business has been attacked.
 Now what?
-Today, you'll learn what to do first if an attack occurs and how to mitigate a worst-case scenario.
+You'll learn what to do first if an attack occurs and how to mitigate a worst-case scenario.

-This lesson is about equipping you with the tools and processes needed to make your own cybersecurity checkups.
+What are the tools and processes needed to perform your own cybersecurity checkups?
 You'll learn how to continually identify weaknesses in systems, remediate them, and harden defenses against attacks.

-How does pandemic affect the cybersecurity field?
+How does the pandemic affect the cybersecurity field?
 How are threats and best practices evolving alongside changes in how work gets done?
 You'll hear from John on key cybersecurity trends to pay attention to as you prepare to launch your career.

-Assignment #12: Using what you've learned in the last 6 weeks, outline a cybersecurity strategy for your company.
+Assignment #12: Using what you've learned in the last 6 weeks, outline a cybersecurity strategy for the company of your choice.